Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Open a new Report in Design View.

-4. Select Object from Insert Menu and select Microsoft Graph 2000 Chart (or Microsoft Graph Chart in MS-Access 2003) from the Object Type List.
+4. Select Object from the Insert Menu and select Microsoft Graph 2000 Chart (or Microsoft Graph Chart in MS-Access 2003) from the Object Type List.

 The inserted chart object with default values will be in an activated state, displaying the default values in the Data Grid.

-5. Click outside the chart on the Detail Section of the Report to de-activate and de-select the Chart.
+5. Click outside the chart on the Detail Section of the Report to deactivate and deselect the Chart.

-6. Click on the Chart again to select it and display the Property Sheet (View - - >Properties)
+6. Click on the Chart again to select it and display the Property Sheet (View ->Properties)

 7. Change the following Property Values as given below: